kusold/Vagrant-Boxes/README.md

 Bento is a project that encapsulates [Packer](http://packer.io) templates for building [Vagrant](http://vagrantup.com) baseboxes.

-It includes a compiled version of Ruby (`/opt/ruby`) and Puppet.
+These box were built to be as minimal as possible.
+It includes a compiled version of Ruby (installed to `/opt/ruby` to avoid conflicts) and Puppet.

 I currently am only building for Virtualbox, so the VMWare boxes are untested.

 ## Current Baseboxes